A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: Discussions on FBI- A

-Besides the aforementioned motivation, another important advantage of FBI-CPA is that it can almost effectively double the statistics in the experiments.
-Consequently, as a complement to the reginal $C\!P$ asymmetries, FBI-CPA can be used in searching for $C\!P$ violations in three-body decays of beauty or charmed meson, in which the $C\!P$ violations are expected to be small so that higher statistics is essential.
-To see this, one first need to notice that FBI-CPA can be approximated to an experimentally useful expression, which is \begin{widetext}
+Besides the aforementioned motivation, another important advantage of FBI-$C\!P$A is that it can almost effectively double the statistics in the experiments.
+Consequently, as a complement to the reginal $C\!P$ asymmetries, FBI-$C\!P$A can be used in searching for $C\!P$ violations in some three-body decays of beauty or charmed meson, in which the $C\!P$ violations are expected to be small so that higher statistics is essential.
+To see this, one first needs to notice that FBI-$C\!P$A can be approximated to an experimentally useful expression, which is

 if the $C\!P$ violation is small.
-By comparing to the conventionally defined regional $C\!P$ asymmetries $A_{C\!P}(c_{\theta_{13}^\ast}\gtrless 0)$ in Eq. (\ref{regionACP1part}), it can be clearly seen that the statistics has indeed almost doubled.
+By comparing to the conventionally defined regional $C\!P$ asymmetries $A^{{\rm reg}}_{C\!P}(c_{\theta^\ast_{1}}\gtrless 0)$ in Eq. (\ref{regionACP1part}), it can be clearly seen that the statistics has indeed almost doubled.